sachihashimoto/X0Nstarquotients/README.md

 The files in the main folder are as follows:

-- gonal_maps.m is modified Magma code to output several gonal maps instead of only one

 - heegner.m computes Heegner points and their associated data (such as admissible prime ideals) on the star quotient.
 The main functions are HeegnerPoints and galoisALcompatibleHps

 - J0wplusminus.m computes subvarieties of the Jacobian J0(N) with prescribed Atkin-Lehner eigenvalues and their associated rank